ValliappanValliappan/Failed-attempts/README.md

-This repository contains projects I created but couldn't get to work.
+This repository contains projects I created but couldn't get to work or used as a projects for proof of some concept.